Thoma-K/Thoma-K/Readme.md

  My 2022 Professional Goals:
 - Consolidate my knowledge of all programming concepts I came across during the bootcamp I completed with [salt](https://www.salt.study/) this year.
 - I am assigned as an Implementation Specialist to Merkle Outfox.
-I am helping clients with web analytics and tracking on their websites.
+I am helping GA 360 clients with web analytics and tracking on their websites.
 - Keep making projects that I find interesting and build my portfolio.

 <br />